 1. Donate money to NGOs mounting relief response

-,you will be used to rapidly procure resources, providing a constant stream of relief services and goods.
+When you donate money,you will be used to rapidly procure resources, providing a constant stream of relief services and goods.
 This is the fastest form of relief that an ordinary person can undertake, as disaster relief is incredibly expensive.
 There are many long-term costs of rebuilding the damaged communities, and NGOs like Save the Children need all the assistance they can get keeping children safe from disease, the preying eyes of child exploitation, and illiteracy.
 You can easily donate online via net banking, thereby helping thousands of motivated volunteers, officers and employees working in an NGO.

 2. Support an NGO by volunteering on the ground